Multiple people have been killed in a shooting in El Paso, Texas, officials say

 Multiple people were killed Saturday in a shooting at a shopping center in El Paso, Texas, according to local officials.

 El Paso Mayor Dee Margo and police Sgt.
-Enrique Castillo confirmed there were multiple fatalities.
+Enrique Carrillo said there were multiple fatalities.

-Authorities do not believe there is an ongoing threat, Castillo told reporters.
+Authorities do not believe there is an ongoing threat, Carrillo told reporters.

 One suspect is in custody, according to Sgt.
 Robert Gomez.